halkyonio/tap/export-secrets.md

 EOF
 ```

+# The Carvel Secretgen approach

-# How to export the dockerconfigjson as a Secret to all the namespaces
+The  Carvel Secretgen controller allows to export the `dockerconfigjson` file content as a kubernetes secret to all the namespaces or the namespaces specified
+using a `SecretExport` CRD.

+To import it within a namespace it is needed to create a kubernetes Secret of type `kubernetes.io/dockerconfigjson` containing as annotation `secretgen.carvel.dev/image-pull-secret: ""` and
+where the content of the data is `.dockerconfigjson: e30K`.

+**REMARK**: As the controller do not change the ServiceAccount within the namespace where the secret is created to define the imagePullSecrets parameter, that should be created then manually

 - Install the secretgen controller: https://github.com/vmware-tanzu/carvel-secretgen-controller
 - Create within a namespace a secret containing the registry credentials and export it to `All the Namespaces`